RobbieRotten/obsidian/content/index.md

 # Welcome to My Law School Notes Repository

 Welcome to my comprehensive collection of law school notes.
-This repository serves as a centralized hub for all the notes I’ve taken throughout my law school journey at UTS.
-Whether you're a fellow law student, a legal professional, or someone interested in learning more about the law, you’ll find valuable information organized by subject and course.
+This repository serves as a centralized hub for all the notes I've taken throughout my law school journey at UTS.
+Whether you're a fellow law student, a legal professional, or someone interested in learning more about the law, you'll find valuable information organized by subject and course.

 ## About This Repository